Karthik-d-k/Karthik-d-k.github.io/content/blog/insta_inspect.md

 ## Context

 I've always had the urge to find out people who had unfollowed me from instagram abruptly.
-However, instagram dosen't provide notifications or an easy way to know access this info.
+However, instagram doesn't provide notifications or an easy way to access this info.
 As of my knowledge on May 13, 2024, we still have to manually check each and every person from our followers list in our followees list to figure this out.
 It's boring and tedious task.